Ananym/welcome-to-nexus/quests/restore.md

  Reach the room "Rose Palace" (which is not the final room).
 Find Storm (he's a white, slightly pink-hued Tiger wearing brown clothing - confirm his name by rightclicking).
 Scourge him, let your helper take his attention (it helps not to run away from him!) and help your helper kill him.

+ Storm has quite a long respawn time.
+If you reach Rose Palace and he genuinely isn't there, you may want to come back in a few hours.
+If you attempt this quest in the hours after a daily reset, he may not have spawned yet.
+After unlocking yourself for Tiger Palace, the unlocked state will last fifteen realtime hours.

  If you die in the process, you may still get the kill credit as long as you're nearby and grouped when Storm is killed, but I would be reluctant to count on this.

 Immediately leave and visit the old man and his dog in the Wilderness (57/8).
 Talk to the dog to receive your restore.